-Chelan County Code DRAFT Chapter 11.86 GEOLOGICALLY HAZARDOUS AREAS OVERLAY DISTRICT (GHOD)
+DRAFT Chapter 11.86 GEOLOGICALLY AZARDOUS AREAS OVERLAY DISTRICT (GHOD)

-(i) Sites that are located on or within two hundred fifty feet of areas of documented or historic failures landslides, including areas identified in geotechnical/geological reports, such as:
+failures lands lides, including areas identified in geotechnical/geological reports, such as:

-(a) Those areas delineated by the United States Department of Agriculture Natural ResourceResources Conservation Service as having a "severe" limitation for building site development.

-(b) Areas designated as quaternary slumps, earthflows, mudflows, or landslides or mass wasting deposits on maps published by the United States Geological Survey or the Washington Department of Natural Resources Division of Geology and Earth Resources.

-(c) Areas located on a landslide feature which has shown movement during the past ten thousand years or which is underlain or covered by mass wastage debris of that period.

-(d) Slopes that are adjacent to existing fault planes or similar geologic formations.

-(ii) Sites that are located on or within two hundred fifty feet from areas with all three of the following characteristics:

-(a) Slopes steeper than fifteen percent; and

-(b) Hillsides intersecting geologic contacts with a relatively permeable sediment overlying a relatively impermeable sediment or bedrock; and

-(c) Springs or groundwater seepage.

-(iii) Areas potentially unstable as a result of rapid stream incision, stream or channel migration, stream bank erosion, andor undercutting by wave action.

-(iv) Areas located in bottoms of narrow drainages and other confined channels including canyons, ravines, and gullies, and areas located on or within two hundred fifty feet from an alluvial fan, presently or potentially subject to inundation by debris flows or catastrophic flooding.

-(v) Steep Slopes.
-AnyAreas located within two hundred and fifty feet from the base of any slope of forty percent or steeper with ten feet of relief or areas adjacent to these slopes, of which shall cover a talus slope or a distance equal to the vertical height of the slope or two hundred fifty feet, whichever is less.greater.
+- (a) Those areas delineated by the United States Department of Agriculture Natural ResourceResources Conservation Service as having a "severe" limitation for building site development. - (b) Areas designated as quaternary slumps, earthflows, mudflows, or landslides or mass wasting deposits on maps published by the United States Geological Survey or the Washington Department of Natural Resources Division of Geology and Earth Resources. - (c) Areas located on a landslide feature which has shown movement during the past ten thousand years or which is underlain or covered by mass wastage debris of that period. - (d) Slopes that are adjacent to existing fault planes or similar geologic formations. - (ii) Sites that are located on or within two hundred fifty feet from areas with all three of the following characteristics: - (a) Slopes steeper than fifteen percent; and - (b) Hillsides intersecting geologic contacts with a relatively permeable sediment overlying a relatively impermeable sediment or bedrock; and - (c) Springs or groundwater seepage. - (iii) Areas potentially unstable as a result of rapid stream incision, stream or channel migration, stream bank erosion, and or undercutting by wave action. - (iv) Areas located in bottoms of narrow drainages and other confined channels including canyons, ravines, and gullies, and areas located on or within two hundred fifty feet from an alluvial fan, presently or potentially subject to inundation by debris flows or catastrophic flooding. - (v) Steep Slopes.
+AnyAreas located within two hundred and fifty feet from the base of any slope of forty percent or steeper with ten feet of relief or areas adjacent to these slopes, of which-shall cover a talus slope or a distance equal to the vertical height of the slope-or two hundred-fifty feet, whichever is less-greater.

+Commented [EP5]: Where is this located?
+The Web soil survey only goes up to very limited?
+Change in terminology?
+How will the permit techs know?

+Commented [BS6R5]: Primarily through geologic mapping layer already used by the County.
+Recommend County develops a spatially references database of existing geological hazard and geotechnical reports.

+Commented [EP7]: Makes sense.
+Will be large area for mass wasting deposits but is a better way to define rather than erosion.
+DNR has a nice GIS portal with info.
+Looking at USGS this starts looking quite large.
+Just a comment

+Commented [BS8R7]: Notes.

+Commented [EP9]: How will the techs know?

+Commented [BS10R9]: They will not.
+This will need to be brought to their attention through an existing report, concerned citizen etc. But we recommend keeping it as a criteria would not want to ignore it.

+Commented [EP11]: It's good but technically all of Wenatchee is on an alluvial fan.
+I know the intent but if there is a way to define it better it would be good.

+Commented [CW12R11]: Active or potentially active alluvial fan, not historic.

+Commented [CW13R11]: Kirsten ok with language.

-Chelan County Code DRAFT Chapter 11.86 GEOLOGICALLY HAZARDOUS AREAS OVERLAY DISTRICT (GHOD)
+Chelan County Code DRAFT Chapter 11.86 GEOLOGICALLY AZARDOUS AREAS OVERLAY DISTRICT (GHOD)